 Meal Prep Tips

-I also typically make the tzatziki sauce when I'm prepping for the week.
-It will keep for 4-5 days without a problem.
-I also typically chop veggies when I'm prepping so if you know this recipe is on your menu for the week slice the cucumber and red onion and store in an airtight container in the refrigerator.
+- I also typically chop veggies in advance so if you know this recipe is on your menu for the week slice the cucumber and red onion and store them in an airtight container in the refrigerator.
 Both will keep for most of the week and you can use any extra in salads or rice bowls during the week.

 Ingredients